 Interested in Belgrade, Serbia?
-Let’s dive into this marvelous European city!
+Let’s dive into this marvelous city, which is one of the best European places to visit in Spring.
 Belgrade is the capital of Serbia which is located in the South East of the European continent.
-The country of Serbia became an independent republic in 2006.
+The country of Serbia became an independent republic in 2006 and it’s one of the cheapest countries in Europe.
 The language is Serbian, but it is very similar to the other countries near it.
 They use both Latin characters and Cyrillic.
 The Serbian currency is called dinar and there is also a bank there that you can get your face printed on a bill (of course a fake bill), but that is still a fun activity!

 Without further ado, let’s jump right into the best things to do in Belgrade!